Christianalamassi/Vet-Tiere/README.md

 - Here is the website [Vet Tier](https://ppfour-633113337389.herokuapp.com/).

 ## Testing
+I have tested the project by the following points

+### Validator Testing

+- Python
+    - Passed the code to [PEP8](https://pep8ci.herokuapp.com/#).

+- HTML
+    - No errors were returned when passing through the official[ W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fppfour-633113337389.herokuapp.com%2F)

+- CSS
+    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fppfour-633113337389.herokuapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

+- JavaScript
+    - No errors were found when passing through the officia [Jshint validator](https://jshint.com/)

 ### General Tests
 - The website is tested and works on different screen sizes and is responsive.